The Capital Trap

 So Who SHOULD Mint?

-Only three groups:
+Only two groups:

-2. Long-Term Holders (7+ Years)
+1. Long-Term Holders (10+ Years)

-3. Arbitrage Bots
+2. Arbitrage Bots

 You have algorithms that can exploit tiny price discrepancies between minting and buying.